-We will prove in Proposition 44 (in the appendix) that every term $t$ in $T(F_{\infty})$ can be transformed in polynomial time into an equivalent good and irredundant term.
-Hence, we can build automata $\mathcal{A}$ intended to work correctly on good irredundant terms and and that may give possibly erroneous outputs on the others.\ Furthermore, we can build a P-FA $\mathcal{GI}$ that checks if the input term is good and irredundant (see the appendix).\ So the FA $\mathcal{A\times_{\wedge}GI}$ gives the correct outputs on good irredundant terms and reject the others.\ This automaton has the same type (P, FPT or XP) as $\mathcal{A}$.
+We defined in Section 1.2 the notions of good and irredundant terms.\ Proposition 35\ in the appendix gives a polynomial-time algorithm that transforms a term into an equivalent good and irredundant one.\ We can build a P-FA $\mathcal{GI}$ that checks if the input term is good and irredundant.\ If $\mathcal{A}$ is a deterministic FA, then an FA constructed with Proposition 15\ from the product of $\mathcal{A}$ and $\mathcal{GI}$ gives correct results on good irredundant terms and rejects the others.\ It has the same type (P, FPT or XP) as $\mathcal{A}$.

-We now extend to functions \ Lemma 15\ of [BCID] that concerns only the relativization of properties.